kshcherban/fosdem-2018/README.md

 There's is place for config management in container world.

 Building docker images with puppet is not a good idea in a long term.

+## Kubernetes load balancing for virtual machines

+**KubeVirt** to control VMs with k8s. oVirt is a base for it.

+**Dscheduler**  reschedules containers to rebalance the cluster.
+Finds the pods that can be evicted.
+Minimal disturbance on the cluster.

+Load balancer to find better placement on nodes.

+## MySQL InnoDB Cluster

+Group replication for MySQL that allows udates anywhere - master-master, virtually synchronous replication, automatic failover.

+Router sits on top of cluster.

+**MySQL Shell** is a new multi-language interface.
+Can be used to perform data queries.
+Document and relational models support. **AdminAPI** is inteagrated in Shell and allows cluster orchestration.

+Mysql 8 has lots of changes, like restart command.